 Well, mastering these skills isn’t just for the big corporate honchos.
 It’s for everyone.
 Whether you’re planning a surprise birthday bash or launching a startup, these skills are your secret sauce.

 A project manager resume is going to leave some people breathless, taking into account the myriad of skills listed there.
 Project management theory is not enough to perform well, as mentioned before.
 Project managers must take advantage of the appropriate tools and methods to reach their goals.

 What skills a project manager should master?

 Project management skills can be compressed into seven different ones that usually dictate whether a manager is effective in a company or not.
 Here is a list of core competencies examples that your resume should contain:

-To be a good project manager, you must be able to manage large teams, explain each team member the vision of the project, motivate members to keep going when they lack it, answering any question promptly, coaching and inspiring the team members constantly.
+To be a good project manager, you must be able to manage large teams, explain each team member the vision of the project, motivate members to keep going when they lack it, answering any question promptly, and providing task prioritization.
+Coaching, inspiring, and goal-setting for the team members is vital.

 Moreover, leaders hold all responsibility for the final outcome or for any issue that may appear in the process.
 Failure or success depends entirely on the capability of the project manager to keep the team motivated and efficient.